 Written by: Keanu Reeves and Matt Kindt, Illustrations by: Ron Garney, Colours by: Bill Crabtree.

-Brzrkr issue 1 was released 3rd March from your local comic shop as well as comixology
+BRZRKR issue 5 was released by Boom!
+Studios on 29th September from your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.